langflow-ai/langflow/docs/vectorstore-agent.md

 Information about the Ruff python linting library
 ```

-We used `OpenAI` as the LLM, but you can use any LLM that has an API.
+For the example, we used `OpenAI` as the LLM, but you can use any LLM that has an API.
 Make sure to get the API key from the LLM provider.
-For example, [OpenAI](https://platform.openai.com/){.internal-link target=_blank} requires you to create an account to get it yours.
+For example, [OpenAI](https://platform.openai.com/){.internal-link target=_blank} requires you to create an account to get your API key.

-Check the short tutorial of [OpenAI](llms.md){.internal-link target=_blank} options available.

-The `VectoStoreAgent`is an agent designed to retrieve information from one or more vector stores, either with or without sources.
+Check out the [OpenAI](https://platform.openai.com/docs/introduction/overview){.internal-link target=_blank} documentation to learn more about the API and the options that contain in the node.